darrenjw/BWK/README.md

 Building this requires the [GSL](https://www.gnu.org/software/gsl/).
 On Debian-derived Linux distributions, this should just require the packages `gsl-bin` and `libgsl-dev`.
 There will be similar packages on other Linux and Unix-like systems.
 Then, just typing `make` in the relevant directory should build and run the code.
 See the `Makefile` for further details.

-I hope to find Boys' Fortran code for RJ-MCMC algorithm at some point.
+I have now found one of Boys' Fortran 77 codes for RJ-MCMC in the partially observed case.
+It is in the directory `partial-rj`.
+It will need some work for me to get it to build and run.